An Incredible Weekend in Liverpool Everyone Will Love Including Vegans

 We ordered two pints, one scouse for Steve and one blind scouse for Chris.
 The scouse arrived, piping hot and sided with a beet slaw and a chunky slice of potato bread topped with butter (or vegan butter upon request.)
 We also added the vegan loaded fries topped with onion bhajies, curry, and coriander.
 The crunchy bhajies, something new in our repertoire of foods, brought a surprising delight.

-On your second day, head back to Queen Street bus station and get the Solo Ticket.
+On your second day of your weekend trip to Liverpool, head back to Queen Street bus station and get the Solo Ticket.
 It’s good all day for any bus and costs around £5.
 You can reload your existing metrocard.